The Travel Secrets That Airlines Don’t Want You to Know

-Booking a getaway with a group?
-You may think buying all tickets at once will simplify the process and even save you money.
-However, Reader’s Digest explains why customers who book multiple tickets might pay more.
-Say you want to purchase four tickets, but the airline only has three at a discounted fare.
-Most people would assume you’d get three at a discount and the fourth at full price.
-But in reality, the airline will bump up all four tickets to the higher price bracket.
+Booking a group getaway?
+Buying all the tickets at once would simplify the process.
+However, Reader’s Digest explains why customers who book multiple tickets may pay more.
+If you want to buy four tickets, but only three are discounted, most people assume you’d get three at a discount and the fourth at full price.
+But in reality, the airline bumps up all four tickets to the higher price.

 Next: Timing is everything when you buy and fly.

-Fewer business clients travel on Tuesdays and Saturdays.
+Fewer business clients travel on those days.
 But you should buy your tickets on the cheapest days of the week, Tuesday through Thursday, HowStuffWorks suggests.

 Next: The dirtiest place on a plane

 Packing hand sanitizer is worth it.
 According to one flight attendant, tray tables get cleaned once per day.
 The crew only replaces blankets and pillows for the first flight of the day, if at all.
-And yes, you can blame airplane air for making you sick.
-Pressurized cabin air lacks moisture, HowStuffWorks explains.
-The low humidity level dries out your nose’s mucous membranes, making you more susceptible to cold germs.
+And yes, you can blame the air for making you sick.
+Pressurized cabin air lacks moisture, HowStuffWorks says.
+The low humidity level dries out your nose’s mucous membranes, making you more susceptible to germs.

 Next: A flight attendant’s real responsibilities